 - How long is the interview expected to take.

 This helps the candidates to prepare ahead, thereby providing satisfaction to both recruiters and the candidates.

 3. Recruiting people who don’t are fit your Organizational Culture

-Many recruiters focus primarily on hiring those with specific talents, skills, and experience, and more often 'the culture-fit' always remains to be elephant in the room.
-Click To Tweet
+Many recruiters focus primarily on hiring those with specific talents, skills, and experience, and more often ‘the culture-fit always remains to be elephant in the room.

-An organization’s age, pace of growth, leadership style determine and define the organizational culture.
-Mismatch between candidates’ behavioural traits and your Organizational Culture will eventually take a toll on your employee turnover rate.
+An organization’s age, the pace of growth, leadership style determine and define the organizational culture.
+A mismatch between candidates’ behavioral traits and your Organizational Culture will eventually take a toll on your employee turnover rate.

 Once your candidate aces through the technical and aptitude assessments, a culture fit interview should be made mandatory to understand if your candidate can sustain through tough times or quickly bail.

-Adopting job specific psychometric assessments can help you to gain insights about your candidates’ habitual and behavioral traits.
+Adopting job-specific psychometric assessments can help you to gain insights into your candidates’ habitual and behavioral traits.
 Psychometric assessments have questions that check the internal consistency of your candidates’ responses, thereby ensuring fairness in the tests.

 4. Employee Turnover rate

-Employees measure appreciation not just in terms of monetary benefits but also with respect to growth, rewards and recognition.
-Some may even seek for lateral growth within the organization.
+Employees measure appreciation not just in terms of monetary benefits but also with respect to growth, rewards, and recognition.
+Some may even seek lateral growth within the organization.
 Implement internal job posting policies in your organization.